 Sounds like a lost tribe of genius hillbillies playing a punked-up version of a 70's art rock album with instruments they found in a shed.
 Their other album, On Avery Island, is almost as good.

-I tend to take Tom Waits for granted.
-He's got everything: lyrics, melodies, musical style, and endurance.
+Tom Waits has everything: lyrics, melodies, musical style, and endurance.
 Rain Dogs is clearly his best album, although Bone Machine is not far behind, and most of his early albums have two or three great songs.

 This is their second album, not as lyrically inspired as their debut, but musically better in every way.
 Appropriately, it was later repackaged to include "Sheena Is A Punk Rocker", the only other Ramones song that could hold its own against this bunch.